School of Nursing

 Karen leads the School of Nursing at UCLan.
 She firmly believes that both nurses and educators seek to help the person to be the best they can possibly be, and employs this philosophy throughout her work, both academic and clinical.
-Karen’s approach is dynamic and innovative as maintaining a contemporary and evidence based approach is absolutely crucial to ensure that the service user is provided with the best possible.
+Karen’s approach is dynamic and innovative as maintaining a contemporary and evidence based approach which is absolutely crucial to ensure that the service user is provided with the best possible approaches to their care.

 Emma Jones & Wright, K.M.
 (2015) ‘They’re really PD today’: An exploration of mental health nursing students’ perceptions of developing a therapeutic relationship with service users with a diagnosis of antisocial personality disorder.
 International Journal of Offender Therapy and Comparative Criminology first published on July 13, 2015 as doi:10.1177/0306624X15594838

 Baverstock S and Wright K.M.
 (2015) Borderline personality disorder in young people: the perspectives of frontline professionals in child and adolescent mental health.
 Mental Health Nursing 35(4): 14-19.

 Wright K (2000) How do Professionals Working within Mental Health Services Perceive Crisis Unpublished, Ethnomethological Study for MA: Interprofessional Issues in Health and Welfare